So you’ve got a hiker in on your gift list this year, but you have no clue what to get them. It’s okay, we are a picky bunch and gear is complicated.

 Patagonia Nano Air Hoody

 We all know if there is one piece of gear I could haul around with me forever it would be my Nano Air Hoody.
 It is an incredible layer.
 She works tirelessly to regulate my body temperature on the trail.
 I’ll wear my Nano Air around the campfire or on top of a blustery mountain.
-Cost: Regular price is $300.
-If you don’t care about colors you can pick it up for $270.
+Check out the men’s version here: Cost: $150-$300 depending on the color you want.